WORDS BY ASHLEIGH GRIBBON

 Celebrated for her music, her style and her seemingly limitless ability to push artistic boundaries, singer, actress and designer Rihanna Robyn Fenty is a creative powerhouse.
 In 2017, she added yet another string to her bow, in the form of her eponymous brand FENTY — a label that places body positivity and inclusivity in the spotlight.

 Launched by French fashion conglomerate LVMH (Moët Hennessy Louis Vuitton) — which also owns prestigious labels including Dior, Givenchy and Fendi — FENTY marked some important milestones for the luxury goods company.
 As CEO and artistic director, Rihanna is the first Black woman to helm one of its major fashion houses, and her label is the first of its kind to be created from scratch under the group.
+FARFETCH contributed to the list of firsts, too: it was the first luxury platform to launch FENTY, and has since had several exclusive collaborations with the brand.

 The Paris-based brand has also sparked a new, revolutionary era for the luxury fashion industry as a whole.
 It’s a digital-first model and lives primarily online (aside from sporadic pop-up events), and drops special-edition ‘releases’ on a see-now, wear-now basis — opting to move away from the more traditional seasonal offering, whereby customers often have to wait months before shopping a runway collection.